 Our Department is responsible for maintaining high quality and efficient outpatient services inside Aichi Cancer Center Hospital to provide comprehensive and specified medical care services, including radiation treatment, diagnostic imaging, infusion therapy, cancer specific clinics and support services.
-In addition, there are a number of designated services including: diabetic clinic and lymphoedema management.
+In addition, there are a number of designated services including: diabetic clinic, lymphoedema management and genetic counseling.
 Sections of Ophthalmology, Dermatology, and Neurosurgery have been assigned to the Department of Outpatient services.